Skip to footer content

 Create the .NET MAUI Project

 Open Visual Studio and create a new .NET MAUI App project.
-Name your MAUI project something descriptive like "BarcodeScanner" and select .NET 8 or later as your target framework.
-Visual Studio will generate the default project structure with platform-specific folders for Android and iOS.
+Name the project something descriptive like "BarcodeScanner" and select .NET 8 or later as the target framework.
+Visual Studio generates the default project structure with platform-specific folders for Android and iOS.

 Install IronBarcode